 Why Different Sizes?

-R-Series: The Standard Paper Size
+R-Series: The Paper

 The R-series focuses on ratios.
 These sizes have a 2:3 aspect ratio.
 This means the width is two-thirds of the height.
 This ratio creates pleasing proportions.
 R-series paper is popular for everyday photos.
 They are also popular for portraits and event photos.